 But when is enough really enough?
 According to a study done at Princeton in 2010, most Americans report a high sense of emotional well being when they make around $75,000 per year.
 Above $75,000/year, an individual’s emotional wellbeing corresponded to their individual temperament and life circumstances rather than any extra income.
 As may be expected, as income decreases from $75,000, people reported falling levels of happiness, and higher levels of sadness and stress.
 Beyond that, any of life’s misfortunes including disease, divorce, sickness or other painful experiences have the potential to affect well-being in a person who is less financially secure much more dramatically than a wealthy person.

 In contrast, the level of a person’s “Life Evaluation” rises steadily with the level of income.
-While increasing income didn’t change a person’s emotionally happiness on a daily basis, it does make people think of themselves as more happy and successful.
+While increasing income didn’t change a person’s emotional happiness on a daily basis, it did make people think of themselves as more happy and successful.
 For example, emotional well-being is higher on weekends—but has nothing to do with overall life satisfaction.
 Being a college graduate creates a high life evaluation, but doesn’t necessarily make for better emotional well-being.
 The take home message from the study itself, “High incomes don’t bring you happiness, but they do bring you a life that you think is better.”
 Again, this confirms that happiness and feelings of well-being are less dependent on the amount of money you have, and very dependent upon what you think about it.

 Unfortunately, even when we know this to be true on a gut level, we don’t always remember it.
 My friend Tami is in better financial shape than she ever has been with a lot more money than 99.5% of us ever will—but she still worries about how to hang on to it and whether or not others will try to take some of it away.
 It may make her feel more satisfied or successful if she sits back and reflects, but on a day-to-day basis she is exactly about as happy and content as she was before.